jennifer88huang/GTPlanner/README.md

 ## 🙏 Acknowledgements

-- Built on the [PocketFlow](https://github.com/The-Pocket/PocketFlow) asynchronous workflow engine.
+- Built on the [PocketFlow](https://github.com/The-Pocket/PocketFlow) asynchronous workflow engine
-- Configuration management is powered by [Dynaconf](https://www.dynaconf.com/).
+- Configuration management powered by [Dynaconf](https://www.dynaconf.com/)
-- Designed to seamlessly integrate with AI assistants via the MCP protocol.
+- Designed for seamless integration with AI assistants via the MCP protocol

 ---

-**GTPlanner** - The intelligent task planning system that transforms your ideas into structured technical documents and executable project plans with the power of AI.
+**GTPlanner** - Use the power of AI to transform your ideas into structured technical documents.